WMA Declaration of Sydney on the Determination of Death and the Recovery of Organs

 and amended by the 35th World Medical Assembly, Venice, Italy, October 1983

 Determination of death can be made on the basis of the irreversible cessation of all functions of the entire brain, including the brain stem, or the irreversible cessation of circulatory and respiratory functions.
-This determination will be based on clinical judgment according to accepted criteria supplemented, if necessary, by standard diagnostic procedures and made by a physician.
+This determination will be based on clinical judgment according to accepted criteria, supplemented, if necessary, by standard diagnostic procedures, and it will be made by a physician.

 Even without intervention, cell, organ and tissue activity in the body may continue temporarily after a determination of death.
 Cessation of all life at the cellular level is not a necessary criterion for determination of death.